Ray Beltrán

 Raymundo Beltrán (born July 23, 1981) is a Mexican professional boxer.
 He held the WBO lightweight title in 2018.
-At regional level, he held the WBC–NABF lightweight title from 2016 to 2018.

 Professional career

 Born in Los Mochis, Sinaloa, Mexico, Beltrán beat the veteran Moises Pérez to win the WBC Continental Americas Super Featherweight Championship in March 2008.

 Beltran vs. Lundy

 In July 2012, Beltran, trained by Freddie Roach and a sparring partner of Manny Pacquiao, won the WBC NABF Lightweight title in an upset with a majority ten-round decision over the WBC number one lightweight contender Henry Lundy.
 Before the bout, Lundy had to weigh in four times to make the 135 pound limit.
 Beltran, in top condition, came forward more aggressively and landed more punches overall by the CompuBox statistics.
 With the win, Beltran won the opportunity to fight the winner of Antonio DeMarco versus John Molina for the WBC Lightweight title for the title later in 2012.
 Beltran defeated Ji-Hoon Kim by unanimous decision to retain the NABF lightweight title in December 2012.